 What’s the theory behind low carb?

-The argument goes that if you consume a lot of carbohydrate then your consequent regular insulin secretions will blunt lipolysis and prevent you from burning any fat.
-With a low carb diet insulin is kept to a minimum, allowing lipolysis – fat breakdown – to take place round the clock.
-So, the argument goes, on a low carb diet you’re going to burn a lot more fat and lose weight more rapidly.
+One argument is that if you consume a lot of carbohydrate, your consequent regular insulin secretions will blunt lipolysis and prevent you from burning any fat.
+With a low carb diet, insulin is kept to a minimum, allowing lipolysis – fat breakdown – to take place round the clock.
+So, the argument goes, on a low carb diet, you’re going to burn a lot more fat and lose weight more rapidly.

 Another advantage of the low insulin levels resulting from a low carb diet is that blood sugar will remain more stable.
-With a higher carb diet blood sugar will rise in response to eating, insulin will then drive blood sugar down and can lead to a blood sugar low which subsequently elicits hunger.
+With a higher carb diet blood sugar will rise in response to eating, insulin will then drive blood sugar down and can lead to a blood sugar low and subsequent hunger.
 This hunger can lead to overeating.
-With the low carb approach blood sugar is kept on a more even keel and hunger pangs become less frequent and less severe.
+With the low carb approach, blood sugar is kept on a more even keel and hunger pangs become less frequent and less severe.

 It all sounds reasonable, right?
 So, let’s look at some experiences of low carb dieting and examine a different diet approach so we can compare.